 - Rolett, W. Barry.
 Marquesan monumental architecture: blurred boundaries in the distinction between religious and residential sites.
 Archaeology in Oceania, Jul 2010.
 Accessed in 18.12.2011.

-ew places in the world can compare to Marquesas Islands regarding the scenery.
-Marquesas are adorned with incredible cliffs, rock needles, ravines, canyons – for most part covered with a lush tropical forest or dry scrub.
+Few places in the world can compare to the Marquesas Islands regarding the scenery.
+Marquesas are adorned with incredible cliffs, rock needles, ravines, and canyons – for the most part, covered with a lush tropical forest or dry scrub.
 More charm is added by the picturesque villages with countless flowers and above all – welcoming and artistic people.

 Even today, we can admit with some pleasure, there are thousands of mysteries left for us.